UnexomWid/syringe/README.md

 syringe.exe <DLL_Path>
 ```

-> If you specify `--no-gui`, you have to pass all of the required arguments (dll path + program path or PID) because syringe won't spawn a GUI (and therefore can't get further input from you).
+> You can't use `--no-gui` here; you have to pass all of the required arguments (dll path + program path or PID) because syringe won't spawn a GUI (and therefore can't get further input from you).

 # DLL compatibility
-The DLL, target program/process, and syringe architectures must match (i.e. all 64-bit or all 32-bit).
+The DLL, target exe/process, and syringe architectures must match (i.e. all 64-bit or all 32-bit).

-If this constraint is satisfied, syringe should work with any DLLs (unless, of course, the DLL is faulty and crashes in DllMain).
+If this constraint is satisfied, syringe should work with any DLLs (unless, of course, the DLL is faulty and crashes `in DllMain`).

 ## The Init function